Back

 Open Cosmos has three core products.
 Its OpenOrbit business can design, manufacture and operate satellites in months, according to a customer’s needs.
 OpenConstellation offers shared satellite infrastructure, so that customers can access data and services from a range of satellites.
 And DataCosmos is an AI-powered platform that provides customers with access to advanced satellite constellation data, combined with other relevant data sources, integrated and exploited by a wide variety of analytical algorithms to address high impact business and government solutions, ranging from maritime surveillance to emergencies and disaster management.
 The company is also innovating around how satellites are operated.
 “We have new propulsion capabilities to launch our satellites, so we will be able to manoeuvre those satellites to deliver them faster if needed, or to avoid a collision, or to extend their life,” says Jorda Siquier.

-Open Cosmos will be bringing models of its satellites and a demo showing use cases of DataCosmos to THE HEAT, such as in the energy sector, in windmill farms, oil spills, desertification as a consequence of climate change in southern Europe, and wildfire monitoring.
+Open Cosmos brought models of its satellites and a demo showing use cases of DataCosmos to THE HEAT, such as in the energy sector, in windmill farms, oil spills, desertification as a consequence of climate change in southern Europe, and wildfire monitoring.